Davina McCall: ITV

 In 2013, McCall presented Stepping Out which was seen as a rival to BBC One's Strictly Come Dancing.

-In 2016, Davina presented a four-part factual series for ITV called Davina McCall: Life at the Extreme.
+In 2016, McCall presented a four-part factual series for ITV called Davina McCall: Life at the Extreme.
 From 2016 to 2019, she has presented three series of This Time Next Year for the channel.

 In January 2017, McCall guest presented three episodes of This Morning alongside Phillip Schofield.
 She returned to guest present an episode in February 2018 with Ore Oduba.